des2412/IntToWordService/README.md

 ### What is this repository for? ###

-* Convert integer to word in one of several language.
+* Convert long to word in one of several languages.
 * RELEASE.1.0

 ### How do I get set up? ###